prescottbreeden/portfolio_flask/README.md

 - pip install flask-sqlalchemy
 - pip install sqlalchemy

-to double check they they are installed, you can run 'pip list' to see all installed packages
+to double check that they are installed, you can run 'pip list' to see all installed packages